CFHTLS Overview

 this survey allows the study of the large scale structures and matter

-distribution in the universe through weak lensing and galaxy distribution,
+distribution in the Universe through weak lensing and galaxy distribution,

 as well as the study of clusters of galaxies through morphology and photometric

-galactic structure studies.
+properties of galaxies.
 All fields are to be used for stellar population

 investigations and searched for moving objects and transient phenomena.